From happy customers

 Tourist exploring the sunlit Upper Antelope Canyon in the US

 • The guided walking tour lasts about one hour and covers a quarter-mile, so make sure to wear comfortable walking shoes.
-Avoid heels and open-toed footwear.
+Avoid open-toed footwear.

-• While planning your tour, remember that the Navajo Nation and Utah are in different time zones.
-Your drive time and arrival time should be scheduled according to the time at Page, Arizona.
+• While planning your tour, remember that the Navajo Nation & Arizona operate on Mountain Standard Time, in case you are traveling from a different state.
+All tour times are in Arizona time, so schedule your arrival time according to the time in Page, Arizona.

-• There are no restroom facilities at the canyon so make use of the toilets at the tour offices before you leave on the guided tour.
+• There are no restroom facilities inside the canyon, so make use of the toilets at the tour offices before you leave on the guided tour.

 Plan your visit to Upper Antelope Canyon

-Frequently asked questions about the Upper Antelope Canyon tour
+Frequently asked questions about Upper Antelope Canyon tours

 What makes Upper Antelope Canyon unique compared to other slot canyons?